6 Reasons the Balkan Peninsula Is the One Region You Need to Visit This Year

 The Nature and Adventure

 If you love to leave big cities behind and get out into the great wide open when you travel, the Balkans are an amazing place to visit.
 The area’s stunning and diverse mountains, lakes, and rivers are the ideal spots for walking, hiking, and getting a breath of fresh air.
-National parks abound throughout the region and many are off tourists’ radars, meaning you’ll find plenty of peace and quiet in each.
+National parks, such as Serbia’s Tara National Park, abound throughout the region and many are off tourists’ radars, meaning you’ll find plenty of peace and quiet in each.

 If you’re an adrenaline junkie when it comes to travel, the Balkans are one of the world’s best up-and-coming regions for adventure activities.
 You’ll find plenty of tourists mountain biking through Kosovo, kayaking in Albania, rock climbing in Macedonia, or setting off on whatever adventure their daring hearts desire.
 Whether you’re skydiving in Serbia or caving in Croatia, the Balkans are bound to serve up a true adventure.